uchicago-cs/chiwebsite/chidb/fileformat.rst

 **cells**, the **cell offset array**, and **free space**.

 To understand how they relate to each other, it is important to understand how cells are laid out in a page.
-A table page is, to put is simply, a container of cells.
+A table page is, to put it simply, a container of cells.
 The bytes in a page of size :math:`PageSize` are numbered from 0 to (:math:`PageSize-1`).
 Byte 0 is the *top* of the page, and byte (:math:`PageSize-1`) is the *bottom* of the